Furness Shipbuilding Company

 The Furness Shipbuilding Company was a shipbuilding company in Haverton Hill, Stockton on Tees, England.
 It was established during the First World War and operated from 1917 until 1979.
+The company was dissolved multiple times since but these were declared void until its final dissolution in 2023.

 Establishment

 The yard was initially established as an emergency shipyard to repair ships damaged in the war.
 It was incorporated as a Private company in 1917 and covered an 85-acre site on the north bank of the River Tees at Haverton Hill, opposite Middlesbrough.
 As completed it included 50 acres reclaimed from tidal land with 2,500 feet of river frontage, with twelve building berths and a fitting-out basin measuring 1,000 feet by 250 feet.
 It operated as a subsidiary within the Furness, Withy Shipping Company, with the first ship being laid down in March 1918, before the yard had been completed.
 It initially built ships for the British Government and foreign companies as well as ships for Furness, Withy & Co and its subsidiaries.
 During the 1920s it built colliers, tramp steamers, twin-funnelled passenger/cargo liners, whaling ships and five deep-sea tankers.
 In the late 1920s it built a number of ships for service on the Great Lakes of North America, transporting grain and gypsum rock.
 These vessels were of the bridge-forward/engines-aft design typical of the lake freighters.
 One such ship built by the Furness Shipbuilding Company was the Cementkarrier, one of the first diesel-electric ships built in the North East of England.

 With the economic decline of the 1930s affecting shipping and shipbuilding companies, the yard had few orders during the early 1930s.
 Business improved during the mid-1930s and in 1936 the yard produced 11 ships.
 During the Second World War, between 1939 and 1946, 26 deep-sea tankers, sixteen coastal CHANT tankers, six tramp ships and three whale factory ships were built.
 To cope with wartime demand the yard added four extra berths.
 The postwar years also saw significant orders from the yard, with 76 large ships and tankers built between 1947 and 1963.
-In around 1951 ownership of the yard was vested in Haverton Holdings, and by 1961 the yard employed 2,750 workers and was producing ships of to 52,000 tons deadweight tonnage and steelwork for bridges and gasholders.
+In around 1951 ownership of the yard was vested in Haverton Holdings.
+In 1954, J. Sears & Co. bought Haverton Holdings for £3.5 million.
+By 1961 the yard employed 2,750 workers and was producing ships of to 52,000 tons deadweight tonnage and steelwork for bridges and gasholders.